 Teach, develop and mentor practitioners and scientists so that they can work together effectively in an evolving system.

 Facilitate knowledge creation, translation and exchange to gain insight and promote improved outcomes in patient and public health.

-Create a working environment that inspires innovation, strengthens academic and operational affiliation, and foster agility.
+Create a working environment that inspires innovation, strengthens academic and operational affiliation, and fosters agility.

 Shape practices and policies for improved care of the population across the province through collective system leadership.